HomelikeBrick42/LanguageIdea/README.md

 <br>
 (NOTE: this also could fix weird "dropck eyepatch" stuff in current rust)

+TODO: `Drop` shouldnt be a trait in the first place, its useless in rust because you cant call `Drop::drop`, and using it as a trait bound is entirely useless

 ## Const arguments

 Parameters can be annotated with `const` to make them require a compile-time value, const generics do not exist